 Proverbs 14:23 (NIV) – “All hard work brings a profit, but mere talk leads only to poverty.”

-Ask the Lord to relieve you of financial debt, by paying back what you owe.
+Ask the Lord to relieve you of financial debt, by enabling you to pay back what you owe.

-Ask the Lord to enable you to give more to those who are less fortunate.
+Ask the Lord to allow you to give more to those who are less fortunate.

 Acts 20:35 (NKJV) – “I have shown you in every way, by laboring like this, that you must support the weak.
 And remember the words of the Lord Jesus, that He said, ‘It is more blessed to give than to receive.’”